Search results for:

 sudo systemctl enable nginx

 Next, we're going to install a MySQL drop-in alternative called MariaDB.
 MariaDB is a community-developed branch of MySQL database management that organizes and allows access to the databases storing your website's information.
-Syntactically, MySQL and MariaDB are very similar, and there aren't significant differences.
+Syntactically, MySQL and MariaDB are very similar.
 This is the M in LEMP.

 Since we've already employed yum, we'll use it again to grab and install the necessary software.